 The very first European Regional Conference Bridging Worlds.
-Reaching Out to Young Refugees With Books and Stories will take place in Bologna on the last day of the Children’s Book Fair: Thursday, 6 April.
+Reaching Out to Young Refugees With Books and Stories took place in Bologna on the last day of the Children’s Book Fair: Thursday, 6 April.

-The programme includes an overview of the current situation worldwide, and there are three panels looking at issues related to libraries, to books and to the IBBY Silent Books collection.
-There are opportunities for the IBBY Europe National Sections to share activities and learn from each other.
-We also aim to develop a section on the current IBBY Europe website for sharing information, resources and looking at future activities.
+The programme included an overview of the current situation worldwide, and there were three panels looking at issues related to libraries, to books and to the IBBY Silent Books collection.
+In the future, we also aim to develop a section on the current IBBY Europe website for sharing information, resources and looking at activities.